At what time of day are car accidents most common?

-The results of a 2012 Indiana traffic study show the most likely times for drivers to get into a car crash on state roads and highways.
-While some statistics are unsurprising, others offer insight that can help you avoid becoming a statistic yourself.
+The results of a 2018 Indiana traffic study show the most likely times for drivers to get into a car crash on state roads and highways.
+While some statistics are unsurprising, others offer insight that can help you avoid becoming an accident statistics yourself.

-If you or a loved one have been injured as a result of a car accident, you are urged to contact the Indianapolis Automobile Accident Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been injured as a result of a car accident, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An Indianapolis car accident lawyer from WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.